adityabandaru4/USA-Accidents-severity-Predicition-using-GCP/README.md

 ##### Advantages of Light GBM

--Faster training speed and higher efficiency
+- Faster training speed and higher efficiency.
--Lower memory usage
+- Lower memory usage.
--Better accuracy than any other boosting algorithm -Compatibility with Large Datasets
+- Better accuracy than any other boosting algorithm.
+- Compatibility with Large Datasets.

 <a href="Accident Severity.ipynb">VIEW JUPYTER NOTEBOOK HERE !!!</a>